w3c/wai-intro-atag/content/education.md

 ## Does ATAG really apply to my tool?

 "The LMS I use at the university allows me to create materials for my courses, as well as grade assignments from my students.
-I can use the built-in WYSYWYG editor to create content, and I can preview the results in the tool.
+I can use the built-in editor to create content, and I can preview the results in the tool.
 This is because the tool meets [[Authoring Tool Accessibility Guidelines (ATAG) Overview]](/standards-guidelines/atag/)."

 W3C WAI's Authoring Tool Accessibility Guidelines (ATAG) explains how to: